 Despite the initiative's youth, Buckley said the CIHR is excited about gaining more access to the station's orbital laboratory, where health research is performed by space residents.

 "There's increasing interest in the whole process of aging — pretty soon, we’re all going to be there — and we have this great resource in space that can complement terrestrial research.
-Why have it in two separate (research) areas?"
-Buckley asked.
+Why have it in two separate [research] areas?" said Buckley.

 New center in the works